 6.Create Evidence of Loss: Any loss should be documented with pictures, video and notes.
 If you have recorded the condition of your home and personal property inside the home prior to the event that causes loss, this will make it easier to prove the extent of loss.

 7.Allow an Investigation Prior to Repair or Replacement: Although you need to take steps to mitigate further loss, you need to abstain from engaging in repair or replacement until an adjuster has conducted an inspection of the property.

 8.Estimate the Value of Loss: You should get estimates from licensed experienced contractors regarding the cost and feasibility of repair.
 This estimate should include the increased cost involved in complying with changes in the building code or price increases in materials.
 You also will need to estimate the value of personal property that has been damaged or destroyed.
 The contractor(s) you have preparing estimates of loss should have no affiliation of any kind with the insurance company.

-9.Seek Legal Advice: If your insurance company engages in unreasonable delay, offers a lowball settlement or wrongfully denies your claim, you should seek advice from an experienced Miami insurance claims attorney.
+9.Seek Legal Advice: If your insurance company engages in unreasonable delay, offers a lowball settlement or wrongfully denies your claim, you should seek advice from an experienced insurance claims attorney.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].